oceanprotocol-archive/predict-eth/challenges/main3.md

 Go to predict-eth's [helpers.md](../support/helpers.md) and follow the instructions.

 ## 2. Get data locally

 Here, use whatever data you wish.

 It can be static data or streams, free or priced, raw data or feature vectors or otherwise.
 It can be published via Ocean, or not.

 The [main README](../README.md) links to some options.

-This demo flow skips getting data because it will generate random predictions (no data needed).

 ## 3. Make predictions